 For over a decade, The World of Chinese has been offering modern Chinese-language instruction from street talk to social phenomena to character tales.
 With 129 officially recognized dialects (方言) in the land, though, we have barely scratched the surface of everything there is to learn.

 On select Fridays, TWOC will be presenting a basic lesson on speaking like a native of a certain region of China.

 Wenzhou, in China’s Zhejiang Province, is renowned for its prolific cultural contributions—and a fangyan that is not for the faint of heart.

-The local dialect, on the other hand, gave rise to the proverb, “Fear not the Heavens nor the Earth, but fear the Wenzhou man speaking Wenzhounese” (天不怕，地不怕，就怕温州人说温州话).
+The local dialect, on the other hand, gave rise to the proverb, “Fear not the Heavens nor the Earth, but fear the Wenzhou man speaking the Wenzhou dialect (天不怕，地不怕，就怕温州人说温州话).”

-Wenzhounese is so unique from its Wu cousins that it’s often confused for Korean and Japanese, even by native Korean speakers.
-But fear not, for here are a few basic rules behind the rich Wenzhounese heard in Europe’s Chinatowns:
+Wenzhouhua is so unique from its Wu cousins that it’s often confused for Korean and Japanese, even by native Korean speakers.
+But fear not, for here are a few basic rules behind the rich Wenzhouhua heard in Europe’s Chinatowns:

-- “Everyone” or dàjiā hǎo (大家好) becomes dao guna he, with the last word ending with a rising tone
+- “Hello everyone” or dàjiā hǎo (大家好) becomes dao guna he, with the last word ending with a rising tone

 - Question words are also easy to grasp.
 Mandarin’s ma (吗) becomes a rising mie